7 Facts from our Prevagen Review

-Our test provides full ancestry DNA reporting alongside Y chromosome and mtDNA sequencing, which we offer in collaboration with Family Tree DNA.
-Apart from this, our test will also keep you updated about the latest happenings in the genetic world thanks to our weekly updates.
+The test provides full ancestry DNA reporting alongside Y chromosome and mtDNA sequencing, which we offer in collaboration with YFull.
+Our test will also keep you updated about the latest happenings in the genetic world thanks to our regular updates.

 You may also want to check out:

 - Biohm (gut health, including bacteria and fungi)